A Large-Scale IPv6-Based Measurement of the Starlink Network: STARLINK NETWORK MEASUREMENT

 \subsection{Discovering Starlink user routers}

-For normal Starlink subscribers, a CGNAT IPv4 address from the 100.64/10 subnet is assigned to the WAN side of the user router, with NAT occurring at the associated home PoP.
+For regular Starlink subscribers, a CGNAT IPv4 address from the 100.64/10 subnet is assigned to the WAN side of the user router, with NAT performed at the associated home PoP.
 In the case of IPv6, each user router delegates a /56 prefix to its LAN clients~\cite{x1}.
-Although Starlink releases the geographic location of its customer addresses in the GeoIP database~\cite{p1}, it is impractical for us to probe every IP address due to the huge IP address space released.
+While GeoIP provides customer geolocations~\cite{p1}, we cannot probe every IP address with general-purpose IPv6 target generation algorithms due to the vast IP address space.

-Fortunately, we observe a regular pattern in the IPv6 addresses of Starlink user routers: The 57th to 127th bit values are set as 0, and the 128th bit is set as 1.
-For example, if the Starlink users in a certain region are assigned /40 prefixes in GeoIP database\cite{p1}, we only need to focus on the remaining bits 41 to 56 to identify active Starlink user routers' IPv6 addresses.
-For this purpose, we generate candidates by enumerating different /56 sub-prefixes within each /40 prefix and fixing the remaining bits.
-For example, for Seattle, USA, the GeoIP database provides the prefix 2605:59c8::/40.
+Fortunately, we observe a regular pattern in the IPv6 addresses of Starlink user routers: The 57th to 127th bit values are set to 0, and the 128th bit is set to 1.
+For example, if Starlink users in a certain region are assigned /40 prefixes in the GeoIP database~\cite{p1}, we only need to focus on the remaining bits 41 to 56 to identify IPv6 addresses of active Starlink user routers.
+For this purpose, we generate candidates by enumerating different /56 sub-prefixes within each Starlink IPv6 prefix listed in the GeoIP feed, while fixing the remaining bits.
+For example, for Seattle, USA, the GeoIP database provides multiple prefixes, one of which is 2605:59c8::/40.
 We begin with 2605:59c8:00\textbf{00:00}00::1 (with the gray segments fixed) and then continue with 2605:59c8:00\textbf{00:01}00::1, up to 2605:59c8:00\textbf{ff:ff}00::1.

-This approach allows us to efficiently identify active Starlink user routers using XMap~\cite{xmap}, enabling the discovery of active IPv6 addresses associated with a specific geographic location.
-Finally, we discovered \num{3196859} active Starlink user routers on November 25th, 2024.
+This approach allows us to efficiently identify active Starlink user routers by scanning the generated candidates with XMap~\cite{xmap}, enabling the discovery of active IPv6 addresses associated with a specific geographic location.
+By using Starlink's address allocation rules.
+This approach exhaustively enumerates all possible targets, achieving more comprehensive and precise coverage than existing general-purpose IPv6 target generation algorithms, which may include redundant devices or miss active addresses.
+Finally, we identify \num{5975440} active Starlink user routers on December 29, 2025.
+Considering that some users may rely on IPv6-disabled routers or may have been offline during the measurement period, this number already accounts for more than 66\% of the total number of subscribers reported in~\cite{k1}, indicating a high level of coverage.